5 Ways to Take Control of your Google Page One

 If you want to drive traffic to your website, or promote a particular product or service, you can place display ads on websites your audience are likely to visit, run a Google AdWords campaign so you appear in key searches, or run ‘website click’ campaigns on social media that drive your target audience from their social media feed to a page of your choosing, on your website.

 Peregrine are experts at helping clients develop their online presence.
-Our comms team can write you exceptional content, our design team can build and design the perfect website for your needs, and our in-house digital marketing experts can run all your social media, digital advertising and community building.
+Our communications team can help you write exceptional content, our design team can build and design the perfect website for your needs, and our in-house digital marketing experts can run all your social media, digital advertising and community building.

-On a day to day basis Peregrine will manage all aspects of your online presence to make sure it reflects the strength of your brand.
+On a day to day basis Peregrine can manage all aspects of your online presence to make sure it reflects the strength of your brand.